dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 While other containerization tools exist, Docker is by far one of the most popular.
 It has a huge community, a lot of useful documentation, and great capabilities to do anything you may need with containers.
 See the [Docker website](https://www.docker.com/) for more info.
 For this project, we'll be using Docker to create a fairly simple Dockerfile, which is used for creating a container image, that can then be uploaded to our own Docker Hub repository.

+Here's some quick steps to try and show how this is going to go:

+**(Our Web Application)** ---using a---> **(Dockerfile)** ---creates a---> **(Docker Image)** ---that Docker uses to run a---> **(Docker container)**

 ### Let's quickly review and define some terms:
 - **Virtualization**: The act of virtually replicating all aspects of a device, allowing multiple virtual instances to run simultaneously on a single physical machine, thereby maximizing resource utilization and facilitating efficient management of computing resources.
 - **Container**: A software package that contains everything needed to run an application included in it.
 - **Docker**: One of the most popular tools used to create containers.
 - **Container Image**: A lightweight, standalone, executable package that includes everything needed to run a piece of software, including the application code, runtime, libraries, environment variables, and dependencies.
-It serves as a blueprint for creating containerized applications.
+It serves as a blueprint for creating a ***Docker container***.
 Container images are typically built from a Dockerfile and can be shared and distributed across different environments.
 - **Dockerfile**: A text-based script that contains instructions for building a Docker image.
 It specifies the base image to use, the commands to run during the image build process, environment variables, and other configuration settings required to create a containerized application.
 Dockerfiles enable developers to automate the process of building consistent and reproducible container images, promoting best practices for containerization.
 - **Docker Hub**: An online repository for Docker images.
 With Docker we can pull any public Docker container to use for ourselves, and we can push containers to our own repository to be used later or by others.